What Are The Different Levels Of Assault In New Jersey?

 Aggravated assault is a very serious charge that carries harsher penalties than simple assault charges.
 Aggravated assault can be charged as a second-degree, third-degree or fourth-degree crime.
 If you are convicted of second-degree aggravated assault, you may face 5-10 years in prison and a fine of up to $150,000.
 Second-degree aggravated assault convictions also invoke a NERA (No Early Release provision) that requires 85 percent of your prison sentence to be served before you are eligible for parole.
 A third-degree aggravated assault conviction can come with penalties of 3-5 years in prison and a fine of up to $15,000.
 If you’re convicted of fourth-degree aggravated assault, you may face an 18-month prison sentence and fines of up to $10,000.

 Contact A Skilled Assault Defense Attorney In New Jersey

 Assault convictions can leave a permanent stain on your reputation and result in an inability to find housing and employment.
-Assault defense attorney Michael J. Beatrice, P.C., uses his experience and expertise to fight for your rights and provide the quality legal representation you deserve.
-For a free telephone consultation, contact us at 201-512-8200.
+Assault defense attorney Michael J. Beatrice uses his experience and expertise to fight for your rights and provide the quality legal representation you deserve.
+For a free telephone consultation, contact us online or call 201-897-3570 today.